ericphanson/ExplicitImports.jl/README.md

 ## Limitations

-### `global` scope quantifier ignored
+### `global` and `local` scope quantifiers ignored

-Currently, my parsing implementation does not take into account the `global` keyword, and thus results may be inaccurate when that is used.
+Currently, my parsing implementation does not take into account the `local` or `global` keyword, and thus results may be inaccurate when they is used.
 This could be fixed by improving the code in `src/get_names_used.jl`.

 ### Cannot recurse through dynamic `include` statements